RinLaboratory/Proxy-Logger/README.md

 ## What it does

+### At this time this app doesnt support Bungeecord so don't try to import Bungeecord log files
 This app is intented to create a simple activity viewer to Minecraft Velocity based proxys

 You can get player activity by timestamp within a IP address and a username.